-Benchmark Shareholders may compare the performance of the Company against the IA Flexible sector.
-Comparison of the Company's performance against this benchmark will give Shareholders an indication of how the Company is performing against other similar funds in this peer group sector.
-The ACD has selected this comparator benchmark as the ACD believes it best reflects the asset allocation of the Company.
+Shareholders may compare the performance of the Company against the ARC Equity Risk PCI.

+Comparison of the Company's performance against this benchmark will give Shareholders an indication of how the Company is performing against an index based on the real performance numbers delivered to discretionary private clients by participating investment managers.

 The benchmark is not a target for the Company, nor is the Company constrained by the benchmark.

-Classes of shares available Accumulation Shares Currency of denomination Pounds Sterling Minimum initial investment £1,000,000 Minimum subsequent investment £100,000
+Income Shares

+Accumulation Shares

+Pounds Sterling

+£1,000,000

+£100,000

-Minimum withdrawal None, provided the minimum holding is maintained
+None, provided the minimum holding is maintained

-Minimum holding £1,000,000
+£1,000,000

-ACD's preliminary charge 7%

-Redemption charge None

-Charge for investment research None

-Annual management charge 1% per annum of funds under management

-Annual accounting date 31 January

-Interim accounting date 31 July

-Annual income allocation date 31 March

-Interim income allocation dates 30 September

-Invest in any Securities Market of the UK, a Member State of the EU or states within the EEA on which securities are admitted to Official Listing Yes

-Invest in Eligible Markets As listed in Appendices 4 and 5

-Income Equalisation Yes, averaged.
+ACD's preliminary charge 7% Redemption charge None Charge for investment research None Annual management charge Up to 1.25% per annum of funds under management subject to a minimum of £40,000 per annum Annual accounting date 31 March Interim accounting date 30 September Quarterly reference dates 31 December and 30 June Quarterly income allocation dates Last day of February, 31 May, 31 August and 30 November Invest in any Securities Market of the UK, a Member State of the EU or states within the EEA on which securities are admitted to Official Listing Yes Invest in Eligible Markets As listed in Appendices 4 and 5 Income Equalisation Yes, averaged.
+Charges taken from income or capital All charges are taken from capital.

-Charges taken from income or capital Other than those relating directly to the purchase and sale of investments, all charges are taken from income.
-If at the end of an accounting period there is insufficient income, the shortfall may be allocated to capital.

 Income to be distributed as a dividend or interest?
 The Company may distribute income in the form of a dividend or interest depending on the composition of the assets held over the accounting period.

-\Minimum initial and subsequent investment amounts, minimum holding requirements and the preliminary and redemption charges may be waived by the ACD at its discretion.
+^{}Minimum initial and subsequent investment amounts, minimum holding requirements and the preliminary and redemption charges may be waived by the ACD at its discretion.